 For centuries, historians thought the four young More children who arrived on the Mayflower were homeless orphans.
 Not until 1959 did a document surface that revealed the truth.
 They were the Mayflower love children, landed gentry descended from King Edward III and banished by their cuckolded father.

 What kind of person tears four little children from their mother and puts them in the hands of strangers?
-Then sends them on a difficult, dangerous 3,000-mile voyage, to a likely death in a forbidding wilderness.
-He even had them indentured as servants – even little four-year-old Mary.
+Then sends them on a difficult, dangerous 3,000-mile voyage, to a likely death in a forbidding wilderness?
+That person even had them indentured as servants – including little four-year-old Mary.

 The short answer is an angry, bitter, self-righteous and well-connected Puritan.
 Samuel More, after banishing his children, would later cause the deaths of others in his charge.